XIONGJIECHENG/Human_induced_load_gan/README.md

 # Generative Adversarial Networks for Simulating Human-induced Loads
-The code 'Gene_sample' shows the GAN architecture for simulating human-induced Loads.
+The code 'gene_sample' shows the GAN architecture for simulating human-induced Loads.
 With the required packages and the trained weights, is's utilized to generated differnent types of human-induced loads.

 ## The following packages are required:
 * Python 3.6